archiverjs/node-zip-stream/README.md

 #### forceUTC `boolean`

-If true, forces the file date and time to UTC.
+If true, forces the entry date to UTC.
 Helps with testing across timezones.

 #### store `boolean`